CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ![alt text](/assets/img/sample_mnist.PNG "MNIST samples")

 Observe that some of these digits can be quite ambiguous, and may even be difficult for humans to recognize.
-With machine learning, the objective is to construct a computational model that recognizes these digits automatically, and with high accuracy.
-Furthermore, this is done without any human supervision.
+With machine learning, the objective is to construct a computational model that recognizes these digits automatically and with high accuracy.

-To achieve this, the first step is to construct and train the ML model, using part of the dataset.
-This training process allows the model to **learn** important patterns and features found in these images.
+To achieve this, the first step is to construct and train the ML model, using one part of the dataset.
+This training process allows the model to **learn** important patterns, also known as features, found in these images.
 This first part of the dataset is often called the *training dataset*.

-Next, using what it has learned in the training process, the model attempts to **predict** the digits in the remaining images of the dataset, also known as the *validation dataset*.
+Next, using what it has learned in the training process, the model attempts to **predict** the digits in the images of the other part of the dataset, also known as the *validation dataset*.

 Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.